homebridge/HAP-NodeJS/README.md

 The implementation may not 100% follow the HAP MFi Specification since MFi program doesn't allow individual developer to join.

+** Please use NodeJS 0.10.35/36 instead of 0.12.x There are several API changes in 0.12 which breaks the build. **

 Remember to run `npm rebuild` before actually running the server.

 Users can define their own accessories in: accessories/*name*_accessory.js files, where name is a short description of the accessory.
 All defined accessories get loaded on server start.
 The accessory is defined using an object literal notation.